Bandicoot What is a Bandicoot?

 Bandicoot Description What Does a Bandicoot Look Like?

-• When annoyed, they make a "whuff, whuff" sound.
+- When annoyed, they make a "whuff, whuff" sound.

-• They use a high pitched sound to locate each other.
+- They use a high-pitched sound to locate each other.

 While the bandicoot, with its large rear feet, may seem like a hopping marsupial, it actually moves using a slow bunny hop, with the front and back legs working alternately.
 When moving fast, they bound and gallop.
 They can also jump vertically to heights of nearly 2 m when chased or alarmed.
 The only time a bandicoot hops on its two hind legs, with its body held near-vertical, is when it is posturing in a conflict situation.
-Badicoots are terrestrial, that is they don't climb trees.
+Bandicoots are terrestrial, they don't climb trees.

 Bandicoot Adaptations